keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ### Compactor

-A Compactor is started with the name of the queue for which it will complete Major compactions.
+A Compactor is started with the name of the queue for which it will complete major compactions.
 You pass in the queue name when starting the Compactor, like
 so:

 ```